Dianeod/docs-1/docs/ml/nlp/userguide/utils.md

 ### `.nlp.rmv_ascii`

-_Remove any asii characters from a string of text_
+_Remove any non-ascii characters from a string of text_

 Syntax: `.nlp.rmv_ascii[text]`

+Where

-Where `text` is a string of text
+-  `text` is a string of text

-returns the string of text with any ascii characters removed
+returns the string of text with all non ascii characters removed

 ```q
 q).nlp.rmv_ascii["This is ä senteñcê"]